 Applicants must submit a fully executed application to OVW, including all required supporting documentation.
 OVW will not contact applicants for missing items.
 Additionally, if an applicant plans to submit an application under any other OVW grant program this fiscal year, please ensure that only documents pertinent to this solicitation are included with this application.
-OVW will not redirect documents that are inadvertently submitted with the wrong application (e.g. a Legal Assistance for Victims Certification Letter submitted with a Transitional Housing Program Application).
+OVW will not redirect documents that are inadvertently submitted with the wrong application (e.g. a Rural letter submitted with a Transitional Housing Program Application will not be transferred to the Rural application).

 Application Document

+Date

+Completed

 1. Letter of Registration

 2. Summary Data Sheet

-3. Project Narrative:
+3. Project Narrative

 Purpose of the Application

 What Will Be Done

 Who Will Implement

 4. Proposal Abstract

 5. Budget Detail Worksheet and Narrative

-6. IMOU and EMOU
+6. Memoranda of Understanding (IMOU and EMOU)

 7. Application for Federal Assistance: SF 424

 8. Standard Assurances and Certifications

-9. Disclosures Related to Executive Compensation
+9. Disclosures of Process Related to Executive

+Compensation

 10. Confidentiality Notice Form

 11. Letter of Nonsupplanting

 12. Financial Accounting Practices

+13. Applicant Financial Capability Questionnaire (new

+nonprofits only)

+14. Indirect Cost Rate Agreement (only if the applicant has a

+current federally-approved rate)

-13. Certification of Eligibility
+15. Certification of Eligibility

-14. Certification of Statutory Minimum Requirements
+16. Certification of Intent to Implement Statutory Minimum

+Requirements